mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 - *Did anything change about your way of working?*
 (still writing)
 The way Ι worked that day was the complete opposite of what I'm used to.
 I tried to switch from being extremely slow and indecisive, to being extremely fast and direct.
 What I realised was that time is a luxury that can either reinforce or prevent the project's development.
 It helps me build confidence and deeper understanding on my work, but at the same time I might get lost on information overload and procrastination.
-Analysing every possibility that can potentially exist can be misguiding and disconnecting the project from my original penchant.
+Analysing every possibility that can potentially exist can be misguiding and disconnecting the project from the original/initial penchant.
+From my experience in testing the 'other extreme', I faced a different set of implications.
+Sometimes going with the flow
-Through my time-zero experiment I experienced some other implications which were quite new to me.
-Sometimes going with the flow / comparison with normal life / Im the frame of reference
+->comparison with normal life
+->Im the frame of reference
 +++

 - *What does it mean for your future work?*